viktorlott/editor-svg/README.md

 I built this project to learn about editors.
 End goal is to build a PDF-editor.

 #### My goal with this project.
-  - Build an editor
-  - Generate SVG from canvas
-  - Create a editor menu

-Built an editor with the library Konvajs.
-Purpose was to create a componentbuilder for the web.
-This creates an svg to your clipboard.

-# Editor w/ Javascript

-I built this project to learn about editors.
-End goal is to build a PDF-editor.

-#### My goal with this project.
-  - Build an editor
+  - Build an editor - done
-  - Generate SVG from canvas
+  - Generate SVG from canvas - done
-  - Create a editor menu
+  - Create a editor menu - done

-Built an editor with the library Konvajs.
-Purpose was to create a componentbuilder for the web.
+Editor is built with the library Konvajs.
+The purpose of this project was to create a componentbuilder for the web.
+You can also generate svg code from the editor
-This creates an svg to your clipboard.